FREE Shipping on orders over $899

 • Walnuts

 On the other hand, Lic.
-Irishina Yañez Bahena It tells us that if you have anemia it is necessary to avoid foods that inhibit iron absorption such as tea, coffee, chocolate, cereals with high fiber content or cocoa.
-Likewise, it is important to limit the consumption of salt, fats and refined sugars.
+Irishina Yañez Bahena It tells us that if you have anemia, it's important to avoid foods that inhibit iron absorption, such as tea, coffee, chocolate, high-fiber cereals, or cocoa.
+It also considers it important to limit your consumption of salt, fats, and refined sugars.

 PRONAPRESA